 What is Restaurant Company Culture?

-In a recent survey conducted by Deloitte’s Human Capital, people found that roughly 86% of employees viewed culture as an important part of business.
+In a recent survey conducted by Deloitte’s Human Capital, it was found that roughly 86% of employees viewed culture as an important part of business.
 Most importantly, Deloitte found that only 28% of employees said they understood their company’s culture!

 How can any company, restaurant or corporate, expect to deliver on their system of values if it is not widely understood?
 In order to establish these guiding principles, one must truly understand company culture at its core.